DigiBP/Team-Apples/README.md

 - The process starts with an HTTP make a request step, where Integromate makes a request to fetch and lock relevant information, including the license key, from a Google Sheet or CRM system.
 - The HTTP request fetches the necessary details from the Google Sheet or CRM system, such as the client's information and the generated license key.
 - Once the information is retrieved, Camunda proceeds with the workflow and uses the obtained data.
+- As part of the workflow, an email is automatically sent to the client immediately as soon as the preceding scenario is finished.
+- The Custom Webhook assures a smooth and faster sending of the License Key E-mail.
-- As part of the workflow, an email is automatically sent to the client.
-The email content is composed using the retrieved details from the Google Sheet or CRM, and it includes the generated license key.
+- The email content is composed using the retrieved details from the Google Sheet or CRM, and it includes the generated free license key.
-- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ### Scenario
 ![TO-BE-PROCESS/MAKE-Screenshots/5.
 Send free trial license.png](https://github.com/DigiBP/Team-Apples/blob/52999f1baade0f6eb8c914de3e85cf57910ea5c7/TO-BE-PROCESS/MAKE-Screenshots/5.%20Send%20free%20trial%20license.png)

 ### E-mail Free Trial License Key
+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 <img src="https://github.com/DigiBP/Team-Apples/blob/e0b465c7025875559349c3bf35189fb21940c24e/TO-BE-PROCESS/E-Mail-Schreenshots/05_Fee%20Trial%20License%20Key.png"  width="50%" height="50%">